firstdraft/appdev_support/README.md

 Similarly, `.store` can be called on `session` and `cookies` with the expected behavior.

-Printing an `ActiveRecord:Relation` will display:
+Displaying an `ActiveRecord:Relation` in a View file will display:

 ```ruby
 "ActiveRecord:Relation:Event (array with 4 Event instances inside)"